shariqshah/symmetry/README.md

 - ## TODO

+	- Improve bounding sphere calculation
+	- Screen mouse coordinates to world-coordinates for aiming
+	- Player projectiles and sounds
 	- Console commands
 	- Console fix bug when enabled in editor mode
 	- Console command history
 	- Console command help
-	- Player projectiles and sounds
 	- NPR and cross-hatching
 	- Move Gui_State and Editor_State into game_state and modify usage as needed
 	- Remove model and replace all usages with static mesh